 Project examples: Farm equipment, construction equipment, industrial equipment (tractors, loaders, excavators, forklifts, etc...)

-Sac Metro Air District is accepting applications for all projects located in Sacramento County.
+Sac Metro Air District is closed to all applications for projects located in Sacramento County.
 Interested applicants that reside outside Sacramento County are encouraged to contact their local air quality district for incentive options.

 Project examples: Heavy duty trucks, drayage, shuttles, transit vehicles

 Project examples: Electric charging equipment, Hydrogen and Natural Gas fueling equipment

 The Carl Moyer Program provides funds to replace, rebuild, or repower locomotives.
-Applies to locomotives operating in the Sacramento Federal Ozone Nonattainment Area.
+Applies to locomotives operating in the Sacramento Federal Ozone Nonattainment Area and is currently closed.

 Project Examples: Passenger trains, locomotives, switchers